 One of the ways we try to live out the school’s Christian vision is by engaging in social action and being courageous advocates for change in our local, national and global communities.
 We are registered with;

-Christian Aid ‘Global Neighbours’ scheme (submitted evidence for Bronze award)
+Christian Aid ‘Global Neighbours’ scheme (Bronze award achieved July 2019)

 British Council ‘Connecting Classrooms’ scheme (in cluster with 9 other local schools)